sallewarkiran/cw-sdk-go/README.md

 ```

 ## Settings
-The following struct is used as the settings parameter for `streamclient.NewStreamConn(params)`.
+The following struct `StreamParams` is used as the settings parameter for `streamclient.NewStreamConn(params)`.
 The only required values are `APIKey` and `SecretKey`; all other settings have sensible defaults.

 ```golang
 type StreamParams struct {